Selkirk is a Town in the Borders region in

 miles east of Selkirk at Flodden Field.

-This was a heavy defeat for the Scots, with the
+A heavy defeat for the Scots, with the King

 Selkirk Golf